NBCLab/abbr/README.md

 We will also be using this to create dictionaries of abbreviations across a domain (cognitive neuroscience, in our case).

 Abbreviations are expected to be presented using parentheses, as is standard in APA format.

-We will attempt to support similar likely scenarios, such as:
+Currently supported:
+- full term (FT): Simple acronym.
-- full term (ABB)
+- full term (FT; citation): Acronym followed by citation(s).
-- full term (ABB; citation)
+- full term (fT): Mixed-case acronym.
-- ~~ABB (full term)~~: Not currently supported.
-- full term (aBB): Mixed-case abbreviations; fairly common with brain regions.
+- full term (fT; citation): Mixed-case acronym followed by citation(s).

+Currently unsupported:
+- FT (full term): Acronym followed by term.
+- Non-acronymic abbreviations.

 Once we've made some improvements and estimated the tool's accuracy, we will convert it to a Python package for mass consumption.